ep142/FoodMicrobionet/README.md

     - knit the document (the default is to .html, but you can change the YAML header (or choose the appropriate option in the Knit menu) to obtain .pdf (need LaTex) or MS Word documents

 -  folder **merge_phyloseq_objs** contains a small proof-of-concept script which would allow you to merge physeq objects extracted from FoodMicrobionet with your own physeq objects (provided they are obtained using the DADA2 pipeline).
 In principle, this would simplify comparisons of your own data with data from the literature.

+- folder **the_real_thing** contains the database in two formats: R lists and Excel files.
+Both are safer to use than text files for which occasional problems with accented letters and special characters occur in different locales